 The Kyoto Jidai Matsuri is one of Kyoto's "Three Great Festivals."
-It has been put on since 1895.
-Celebrating the 1,100 years of history from Heian-kyo to modern day Kyoto, this event was also started to express collective feelings regarding the development of Kyoto.
-The sumptuous display of clothing from each period worn by roughly 2,000 performers makes a definite impression.
-The procession lasts about 2.5 hours, walking approximately 4.5km from the Kyoto Imperial Palace to the Heian Shrine.
+It has been held since 1895.
+This event—which celebrates the 1,100 years of history from Heian-kyo to modern day Kyoto—was also started to express collective feelings regarding the development of Kyoto.
+The gorgeous display of clothing from each period worn by roughly 2,000 performers will definitely leave a lasting impression.
+The procession lasts about 2.5 hours and walks approximately 4.5km from the Kyoto Imperial Palace to the Heian Shrine.
 Visitors may view the event from the side of the path or from paid seating.
-Special attention should be paid to the traditional clothing and accouterments, meticulously recreated by hand by artisans.
+Special attention should be paid to the traditional clothing and equipment, which artisans meticulously recreated by hand.
 Remember that it can get very crowded on the day of the festival, so visitors who wish to take pictures should be considerate of those around them. ▼Click here for Writer's Blog https://sharing-kyoto.com/Blog/b_jidai_matsuri_festival/

-The people in the procession are dressed up in the garb of each era (stretching from the Meiji Era of 1868 back to the Enryaku Era of 800).
-The "Ladies of the Heian Period" display is a particular highlight.
+The people in the procession are dressed up in the garb of each era—stretching from the Meiji Period of 1868 back to the Enryaku Period of 800.
+The "Ladies of the Heian Period" is a particular highlight.
 Famous historical women appear in the beautiful and colorful clothing of the time.
-Be sure to pay attention to the hair styles a s well.
+Be sure to also pay attention to their hair styles as well.

-This oxcart is decorated beautifully.
-The children who pull the reins are cute as well.
-We recommend watching it from Karasuma-dori along the procession route.
+This oxcart has been beautifully decorated.
+The children who hold the reins of the ox are super cute as well.
+We recommend watching the procession from Karasuma-dori.
 The path is narrow there, so visitors will get the chance to see the oxcart up close.

 Purchase tickets for paid seating

-These seats allow visitors to relax as they watch the procession go by.
-We recommend this option for those who are bringing young children or who wish to take pictures at their own pace.
-Each seat costs ¥2,050.
-All seats are designated and the ticket comes with a pamphlet. * The photograph above is an example of the scenes which can be viewed from the paid seating area * Tickets may be purchased at the locations below.
+These pamphlets contain information about the procession and the historical background and the text is in both English and Japanese.
+You can enjoy the event even more when they check out the pictures as you watch the procession go by.
+Pamphlets cost ¥500. *Picture shows pamphlet cover * The photograph above is an example of the scenes which can be viewed from the paid seating area * Tickets may be purchased at the locations below.
 Kyoto Tourist Information Center (H.I.S) http://his-kyoto.com/ Osaka Tourist Information Center(H.I.S) http://his-osaka.com/ Kansai Tourist Information Center Kyoto(JTB) http://www.tic-kansai.jp/kyoto/

 Purchase a pamphlet